rod-higgins/cypress-drupal/README.md

 # E2E Testing with Cypress and Drupal

 ## Setup
-1. For quick installation of drupal 10 site and lando, please use `lando start`
+1. For quick installation of a drupal 10 site and lando, please use `lando start`
 2. Setup the project with standard install profile and also configure [JSON:API Module](https://www.drupal.org/project/jsonapi) module to handle all the basic operations('GET', 'POST', 'DELETE' etc) to be performed.
+3. The example cypress scripts use a recipe, article content types.
+Once the `lando start` runs and provisions everything you need.
+Run the default D10 install via a browser (db connection through 'database' host with drupal10 / drupal10 / drupal10 for user, database, password) then import the db from the data/data.sql.gz file using `lando db-import data/data.sql.gz` to overwrite the default install.
+This DB has the prevconfigured CT's taxonomies for the testing scripts.
+4. Please be mindful you may need to alias the OS browser you are using for chromium etc. See below for the linux option.

 ## Notes